Samurais/lumen/persistence/README.md

         workspaceDir=D:/lumen_lumen_${tenantEnv}

 2. (Optional) Set your Neo4j CE server VM configuration to `-Xmx4g` (in 16 GB system, 4 GB max heap is default)
+3. TODO: Import `SemanticProperty` nodes and links from `yagoSchema.tsv`.

-3. Things taxonomy to Neo4j.
+4. Things taxonomy to Neo4j.
     These will `CREATE` `owl:Thing` nodes for types from `yagoTaxonomy.tsv`. (~ 1 min on i7 + RAM 16 GB + SSD)
     These will `CREATE` `owl:Thing` nodes for all things from `yagoTypes.tsv`. (~ 6 mins on i7 + RAM 16 GB + SSD)
     It will `CREATE` links `rdfs:subClassOf` between types. (~ 2 mins on i7 + RAM 16 GB + SSD)